The Mirror Crack'd from Side to Side: Television

-SBS TV

 The novel was also adapted as part of the Korean television series Ms. Ma, Nemesis.

-Adaptations to other media

-English-language movie
+Film

 The novel was adapted for a 1980 feature film with Angela Lansbury in the role of Miss Marple.
 The film's co-stars were Elizabeth Taylor as Marina and Kim Novak as Lola Brewster, and the cast also included Rock Hudson and Tony Curtis.
 The film was released as The Mirror Crack'd, the shortened US book title.
-The film changed a number of elements in the novel, including Marina's surname (she uses Rudd, not Gregg), her associates, removing the character of Giuseppe, adding death threats, amongst other modifications—which include shifting the setting to 1953, nine years before the book's publication.

-Bengali-language film

 Film director and screenwriter Rituparno Ghosh created a Bengali language version of Christie's story as Shubho Mahurat, which reset the story in the film industry of Kolkata.
-In this version, Sharmila Tagore plays the ageing star Padmini, the counterpart to Christie's Marina Gregg.
+In this version, Sharmila Tagore played the ageing star Padmini, the counterpart to Christie's Marina Gregg.
 The 2003 movie features Rakhee Gulzar in the role of the equivalent of Miss Marple.

-BBC radio adaptation
+Radio

 A radio adaptation was made by the BBC in 1998.
 June Whitfield played Miss Marple, and Gayle Hunnicutt Marina Gregg, in a 90-minute version by Michael Bakewell.

 Stage

-It was adapted as a play by Rachel Wagstaff in 2019, premiering that year in a UK tour and revived for another UK tour in 2022.
-Margot is omitted, with Marina only adopting two children, who turn out to be Lola and Cherry, whilst Marple saves Zielinsky, who is in love with Marina.
-Neither Zielinsky nor Giuseppe blackmail Marina - instead Marina convinces him to cut the cable of a stage light to make it appear that someone is trying to murder her, but then shoots him dead for refusing her orders to kill Cherry, who saw both the cable cutting and Marina deliberately spilling Heather's drink and told Zielensky, making her a murder target too.
+The novel was adapted as a play by Rachel Wagstaff in 2019, premiering that year in a UK tour, and was revived for another UK tour in 2022.